jprystowsky/io.mapping.angularjs/README.md

 #### enumeratedList

-Given a variable `myList,` enumeratedList will iterate through the elements and concatenate their values.
+enumeratedList will iterate through the elements of a supplied list `list` and concatenate their values.
 It correctly handles various array sizes to generate sensible output ("A," "A and B," "A, B, and C," etc.) and is intelligent enough to handle non-primitive types and undefined values.
 Specifically: